grrlgeek/sql-docs/docs/t-sql/spatial-geometry/starea-geometry-data-type.md

 [!INCLUDE [SQL Server Azure SQL Database Azure SQL Managed Instance FabricSQLDB](../../includes/applies-to-version/sql-asdb-asdbmi-fabricsqldb.md)]

-The `STArea` function returns the area of a geometry instance in square units based on the spatial reference identifier (SRID) of the geometry.
+The `STArea` function returns the area of a **geometry** instance in square units, based on the spatial reference identifier (SRID) of the geometry.

 ## Syntax